tpersp/EchoView/README.md

 # EchoView

 EchoView is a modern, easy-to-configure slideshow + overlay viewer written in **Python/PySide6** along with a companion **Flask**-based web interface.
-It seamlessly supports multiple monitors on a Raspberry Pi and can optionally display a live overlay (e.g. clock, weather) on top of your images or GIFs.
+It seamlessly supports multiple monitors on a Raspberry Pi and can optionally display a live overlay (e.g. clock) on top of your images or GIFs.

 ## Key Features